 State University Grant (SUG)

-The State University (SUG) program provides need-based awards to eligible undergraduate and graduate/post baccalaureate students who are California residents or otherwise determined as eligible, such as AB 540-eligible students.
-Funded by the State of California and administered by the California State University.
+The State University Grant (SUG) program provides need-based awards to eligible undergraduate and graduate/post baccalaureate students who are California residents or otherwise determined as eligible, such as AB 540-eligible students.
+It is funded by the State of California and administered by the California State University.
 The grant is designed to pay either part-time or full-time state tuition fees based on units of enrollment.

 - Complete the FAFSA or DREAM application by March 2nd priority deadline.

-- Student must be a California Resident or AB-540 eligible as designated by Admission and Records.
+- Student must be a California Resident or AB-540 eligible as designated by the Office of Admissions and Records.

 - Continuing students must meet Satisfactory Academic Progress.

-Note: SUG Eligibility is determined annually based upon a student's Expected Family Contribution, completion of the FAFSA or DREAM application by the March 2nd priority deadline, submission of all requested documents, and is subject to availability of funds.
+Note: SUG eligibility is determined annually based upon a student's Expected Family Contribution, satisfying the 4 requirements listed above, and is subject to availability of funds.

 State University Grant (SUG) Enrollment Requirements